Shapa7276/shapatest/content/posts/draft_WebView-and-JavaScript-bridge-2a3ccde395b4.md

 ---
-title: WebView and JavaScript bridge
+title: WebView and JavaScript Bridge
 description: >-
   While researching on android WebView vulnerabilities We got to know most of the mobile application uses WebView JavaScript bridge called…